sloucks623/lab-active-directory-1.0/README.md

 ## Tools Used

-- VirtualBox (hosted on Windows 11 Pro)
+- VirtualBox – virtualization platform for lab VM management
-- Windows Server 2019 ISO
+- Windows Server 2019 – Active Directory Domain Controller
-- Windows 10 ISO (client)
+- Windows 10 – domain-joined client workstation
-- draw.io (for network diagrams)
-- Optional: Kali Linux and Ubuntu Server (future phases)
+- Ubuntu Server 22.04 – log aggregation and analysis system
+- Filebeat – forwards system logs to Splunk
+- UFW – applied host-level firewall rules to restrict Splunk and SSH access to lab-only IPs
+- draw.io – used to create and maintain network topology diagrams
+- Kali Linux – attacker simulation system (planned for Atomic Red Team use)

 ---

----

 ## Lab Hardening: UFW Firewall

 UFW (Uncomplicated Firewall) was enabled on the Ubuntu Splunk server to restrict access to lab-only IPs.
 Only 192.168.10.x machines can reach ports 22 (SSH), 8000 (Splunk Web), and 8088 (HEC).
 This prevents accidental exposure while keeping updates and internal lab traffic functional.

+---

 ---